 / ELV

-NBC 2016 fire compliance in Delhi (NCT) — what changes against the national baseline
+NBC 2016 fire compliance in Delhi (NCT) — where the notified rule is stricter

 Quick answer

-Against the NBC 2016 national baseline (sprinkler 15 m, voice-evacuation 24 m, wet-riser 15 m), Delhi (NCT)'s rule is stricter in at least one place.
+The numeric difference is real.
+Delhi (NCT) triggers voice-evacuation PA from 17.5 m (NBC baseline 24 m).
+Every other planning trigger on file matches the national baseline.
 Voice-evacuation PA is mandatory from 17.5 m in Delhi — 6.5 metres below the NBC baseline.
 DFS independently inspects every renewal and the occupancy certificate is refused without a documented test report.
 The procedural depth is the operational reality.

-We are active in New Delhi for residential, hospitality, healthcare, retail and government fire-safety projects.
+We are active in New Delhi across residential, hospitality, healthcare, retail and government fire-safety scope.
 Engineering and design coordination remain in our Guwahati office; commissioning, AMC and Fire NOC liaison are delivered through scheduled rotations to Delhi (NCT).

 / Reference table